 - 1. US 401 Fuquay-Varina Bypass - 2.
 US 401 Fuquay-Varina @ Banks Road to the Harnett/Wake County Line - 3.
-US 401 Southern Section Harnett/Wake County Line to Lillington

-CAMPO staff and the US 401 Corridor Study team gave a report to the Executive Board at their regular March 16, 2022 meeting.
-Following the presentation, the Executive Board voted to, "Revise the scope and schedule of the U.S. 401 corridor study based on staff's findings and include the additional route of alignment W (401/55/210), along with the original alignment X (A4 B6 C1) and partially original alignment Z (A2/B5/210) in the study's findings".
+US 401 Southern Section Harnett/Wake County Line to Lillington include the additional route of alignment W (401/55/210), along with the original alignment X (A4 B6 C1) and partially original alignment Z (A2/B5/210) in the study's findings".
 Additional funding has been incorporated into a supplement that addresses the revision to the scope and schedule for the completion of the US 401 Corridor Study to include the aforementioned routes in the study's findings while still accomplishing the initial objective to determine the ultimate cross-section and alignment of US 401 as noted within the existing scope.
 The project schedule has also been extended to conclude by June 2023, and future notifications of meetings will be presented to the public.
-A Core Technical Team meeting was held on September 22, with the Stakeholder Oversight Team meeting was held on October 20th.
-Public Open Houses on the project will be hosted by the Town of Fuquay-Varina on Dec.
-6th from 5:00pm -7:00pm at the Fuquay-Varina Town Hall; and at the Harnett County Administrative Building on Dec.
-8th from

-5:00pm - 7:00pm.
+A Core Technical Team meeting was held on September 22, with the Stakeholder Oversight Team meeting scheduled for October 20th.
+Public Open Houses on the project will be hosted by the Town of Fuquay-Varina on Nov.
+15th from 5:00pm -7:00pm at the Fuquay-Varina Town Hall; and at the Harnett County Administrative Building on Nov.
+17th from 5:00pm - 7:00pm.
 The project website is located at www.US401CorridorStudy.com.
 (Staff Contact: Kenneth Withrow)